alexji/mikerun/README.md

 3-5sec ThArs are good.

 The fringe frames are taken without the diffuser.
 Put in the screen, turn on both the Qh and Ql lamps, and turn the internal dome lamp to 2.7V.
+NOTE from Josh:
+"Dave Osip says that if the variable lamp is only at 2.7V, then what it's adding to the flux of the Qh lamp is pretty minimal (and the same goes for Ql)."

 NOTE: keep the dome lights off (or at least constant) when you take the milky flats.
 Alex screwed this up once showing people the mirror and got milkys with too much intrinsic noise.